dafny-lang/dafny/docs/DafnyRef/integration-java/IntegrationJava.md

 the Dafny-generated (Java) types and the types used in the desired method.
 The wrapper will do appropriate conversions and call the desired method.

-A Dafny `class` or `trait` has object identity: the verifier assumes that `==` on such a type, and the `set`, `multiset`, and `map` collections over it, compare by identity.
-A Java class named by an `{:extern}` declaration should therefore not override `equals` and `hashCode`: the verifier assumes object identity, so any other equality — structural equality being the common case — can let the compiled program contradict what was proved, for example by making two distinct objects that were proved unequal compare equal, or by giving a `set` fewer elements than was verified.
+A Dafny `class` or `trait` has object identity, and the verifier assumes that `==` and the built-in collections compare such values by identity.
+A Java class named by an `{:extern}` declaration should therefore not override `equals` and `hashCode`: any other equality — structural equality being the common case — can let the compiled program contradict what was proved, for example by making two distinct objects that were proved unequal compare equal, or by giving a `set` fewer elements than was verified.
 Dafny does not currently check this.
 A type whose equality should be structural is better modelled as a Dafny `datatype`, or, when it must be backed by Java code, as an opaque value type `type {:extern} T(==)`, whose equality the verifier leaves uninterpreted and whose Java `equals` and `hashCode` are then used at run time without contradicting any verified fact.

 ## Performance notes